How to Prepare Your Venue for a Photoshoot: A Checklist for Hospitality Brands, Restaurants, Bars and Cafés

 Colours to highlight or avoid

-Your tone: rustic and relaxed?
+Your tone: cool and relaxed?
 Polished and fine-dining?

 9. Think Beyond the Plate